libretro/docs/docs/library/dolphin.md

 ## Language

-When the 'Language' core option is set to automatic, the default olphin-libretro language setting will be pulled from RetroArch's Language setting.
+When the 'Language' core option is set to automatic, the default dolphin-libretro language setting will be pulled from RetroArch's Language setting.

 ## Internal Cheats